junxit/us-congress-bills-119/metadata.md

 - 2025-02-06 — Roll call votes on amendments in House
 - 2025-02-06 — Rule provides for consideration of H.R.
 27 with 1 hour of general debate.
 Motion to recommit allowed.
 The resolution makes in order only the further amendment printed in Part B of the Rules Committee report.
 - 2025-02-06 — The previous question was ordered on the amendment and the bill pursuant to the rule.
+- 2025-02-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.